 Add to that the time spent in collating and presenting the data.
 All of this hampers productivity and delays actual action.

-In all organizations, there is a big push towards making data-driven decisions even in people matters.
+All organizations have a big push towards making data-driven decisions, even concerning people matters.

 The big data approach to performance appraisals would cut down on manual effort, and reduce bias and cycle time.

-Hence, we should be looking at continuous performance assessment and corrective actions.
+Hence, we should be looking at continuous performance appraisal and corrective actions.

-As employees work, they leave a trail of data in work tools such as Project Management System, CRM, ERP, Attendance System, etc.
+As employees work, they leave a trail of data in work tools such as Project Management Systems, CRMs, ERPs, Attendance Systems, etc.

 These systems will score the employee’s performance based on parameters linked to business results and suggest corrective actions.

-Or it could be simply alerting the reporting manager or the HR.
+It could also simply alert the reporting manager or HR.

-The biggest advantage of such systems would be the continuous assessment of employee performance.
+The most significant advantage of such systems would be the continuous assessment of employee performance.

 Corrective actions can be immediate, so there is no need to wait until the appraisal cycle.